As Onit workflows become more complex, it can be helpful to associate different apps by designating one app as the parent of another.

 To create a new child transaction, select New from the “more” icon to the right of the panel.

 A new Launch Page will open.
-Any Fields used in both the parent and child app will be prepopulated (both the parent and child Field names must exactly match).
+Any Fields used in the parent and child app will be pre-populated (both the parent and child Field names must match exactly).

-In the example below, the Expiration Field is the only Field that was not shared by the parent app.
-All other values were pulled in from the parent transaction this child transaction was created from.
+In the example below, the Expiration Field is the only Field not shared by the parent app.
+All other values were pulled from the parent transaction this child transaction created.

 Any transactions created from within your parent app’s transactions will appear on your child app’s View Page.

-Note that you can also display a grid of a related app's transactions as a tab on you app's View Pages using a Related Atoms Dashboard.
-See our tutorial Working with Related Atoms Dashboard tutorial to learn how.
+You can also display a grid of a related app's transactions as a tab on your View Pages using a Related Atoms Dashboard.
+See the Working with Related Atoms Dashboard tutorial to learn how to do it.

 Gotchas